raivatshah/CS2100/revision.md

     int den;
 }; //this is just a declaration.
 No actual variable is allocated.

-int main{
+int main(){

-    struct Fraction frac1 = { 0 } // use new data type to declare a Fraction structure.
+    struct Fraction frac1 = { 0 }; // use new data type to declare a Fraction structure.
     frac1.num = 9// change num to 9
     frac1.den = 10 //change den to 10

     return 0 //always return 0.
 }
 ```
-Dereferencing a structure: `(&fptr).num is the same as ftpr&rarr;num`.
+Dereferencing a structure: `(&fptr).num is the same as ftpr`&rarr;`num`.
 Structure can have structure as a field.
 Can have array of structures or have array as field.
+For printing, just refer to `frac1.num`.

 ## Lecture 7 - MIPS Introduction

 How C files are compiled: `gcc -v hello.c`

 How C files are executed: `./hello`
-e

 **Assembly Code**

 Symbolic version of machine code, human readable.
 Assembler translates further from assembly langugae to machine code.
-Assembly can provide pseudo-instructions as syntactic sugar for complext instructions.
+Assembly can provide pseudo-instructions as syntactic sugar for complex instructions.
 When considering performance, only real instructions are counted.

 *Instruction Set Architecture*: A subpart of computer architecture that is related to programming, as seen by the programmer and compiler.
-Exponses the capabilities of the underlying processor as a set of well defined instructions (something like an API for the processor).
-Thus, ISA is an interface between software and hardware, and serves as an abstraction barrier which allows freedom in hardware implementation.
+Exposes the capabilities of the underlying processor as a set of well defined instructions (something like an API for the processor).
+Thus, ISA is an interface between software and hardware, and serves as an abstraction barrier which allows freedom in hardware implementation. x

 Examples of ISA: x86-64 (mostly used in PCs), MIPS (used for study purposes), ARM (used in embedded system chip for mobile devices).
 If a chip follows a certain ISA, it has all the functions guaranteed by the ISA.
 Program compiled for ISA can run on any of the "family of chips" under the ISA.